GoSwapio/docs/docs/Good/Distribution.md

     - **Governance (5%)**: To empower the community, 2,343,750 $GOOD per quarter will be used for governance purposes, ensuring that the committee reflects the desires of $GOOD holders.

     - **Airdrops (5%)**: A unique aspect of $GOOD's tokenomics is the airdrop strategy.
 Over four quarters, a cumulative 5% of the total supply will be airdropped to users who have engaged with the platform, as determined by the GoSwap Governance Group.

-- **Project Incentives (10%)**: During the first year, projects and users creating liquidity pools exceeding $20,000 in value will receive a 10% allocation of $GOOD, subject to governance committee approval.
+    - **Project Incentives (10%)**: During the first year, projects and users creating liquidity pools exceeding $20,000 in value will receive a 10% allocation of $GOOD, equal to 4,687,500 per quarter, subject to governance committee approval.

 - **Team and Future Employees (10%)**: A total of 75,000,000 $GOOD, equivalent to 10% of the total supply, is allocated to the team and future employees.
 This allocation adheres to a structured vesting schedule, ensuring alignment with the community's vision.